pulumi/docs/content/blog/get-started-with-docker-on-aws-fargate-using-pulumi/index.md

 > Update: Check out the [Learning Machine Case Study]({{< relref "/case-studies/learning-machine" >}}) where provisioning went from 3 weeks to 1 hour with Pulumi and AWS.
 >
-> **"The impact of serverless capabilities was also transformative for the Learning Machine business.
+> *"The impact of serverless capabilities was also transformative for the Learning Machine business.
 Pulumi enabled a rapid shift to Amazon ECS, AWS Fargate and AWS Lambda — the net effect of which was a 67% reduction in AWS charges.
-This enabled the team to spend less time focused on maintaining existing infrastructure and more time deploying new applications on AWS and adding new customers.
+This enabled the team to spend less time focused on maintaining existing infrastructure and more time deploying new applications on AWS and adding new customers.*
 >
-> “Pulumi is the foundational technology that allowed us to transform our organization,” said Hughes.
-The entire DevOps process was streamlined and in addition to realizing better productivity and higher quality, the team has new insight into their SaaS offering that they never thought possible."**
+> *Pulumi is the foundational technology that allowed us to transform our organization,” said Hughes.
+The entire DevOps process was streamlined and in addition to realizing better productivity and higher quality, the team has new insight into their SaaS offering that they never thought possible."*

 <!--more-->